 - Buena Vista Watersports

 With so many places to go kayaking near Orlando, you might find it hard to narrow down your options.
-If possible, plan to stay for a few days so that you can paddle down several unique types of waterways, but don’t worry if you only have time for a short visit.
+If possible, plan to stay for a few days to paddle down several unique waterways, but don’t worry if you only have time for a short visit.

-Even a few hours on Florida waters is bound to leave you with long-lasting memories of the adventures that you enjoyed during your recent vacation.
+Even a few hours on Florida waters will leave you with long-lasting memories of the adventures you enjoyed during your recent vacation.